Your IT & Tech Mates

 10. Provider dashboard and order management

-The Provider Device Hub may show pickup batches, devices, statuses, quotes, invoices, return status, service credits and customer-safe notes.
-Private service notes, service-only notes, fraud/review flags, private customer details and sensitive details remain private and are not shown on customer/provider-facing pages.
+The Provider Device Hub may show pickup batches, devices, statuses, quotes, invoices, return status, service credits and customer notes.
+Private service notes, service-only notes, review notes, private customer details and sensitive details remain private and are not shown on customer/provider-facing pages.

 11. Safeguarding for aged care, schools and vulnerable people